RYDE ROAD PHYSIOTHERAPY

 In her career Nancy has gained vast experience in the assessment and management of sports and musculoskeletal injuries.
 Nancy has a strong interest in treating low back pain, women’s health issues and is a Level 4 DMA Clinical Pilates Instructor.

-Nancy has worked as a sports physiotherapist with GPS SChool RUgby Union (SJC), Bankstown Soccer Club (NSW Premier League)and other Soccer Super League clubs, UNSW AFL, UNSW Judo, Eastwood Rugby Union Club and also worked at the Pan-Pacific Masters Games in 2007.
-Nancy has completed further study in dry needling and western acupuncture, muscle energy techniques, Mulligan’s treatment method, core stability training and golf performance.
+Nancy has worked as a sports physiotherapist with GPS School Rugby Union (SJC), Bankstown Soccer Club (NSW Premier League)and other Soccer Super League clubs, UNSW AFL, UNSW Judo, Eastwood Rugby Union Club and also worked at the Pan-Pacific Masters Games in 2007.
+Nancy has completed further study in dry needling and western acupuncture, muscle energy techniques, Mulligan’s treatment method, core stability training, women’s health intensive course and golf performance.

 Following graduation, she worked at Royal Prince Alfred Hospital, providing care for a variety of patients including musculoskeletal, orthopaedics, hydrotherapy, cardiothoracic, intensive care, and neurological/general rehabilitation.
 This broad range of experience gave Camellia an invaluable base and strong physiotherapy foundation.